Germany agrees investment in 50Hertz, fending off China's State Grid

 “The transaction between Elia and KfW fosters Belgian-German cooperation regarding critical grid infrastructure,” Elia said in a statement.

-Elia said the acquisition of the 20 percent stake was at similar financial conditions as a 20 percent holding it acquired from IFM in April.
+Elia said the acquisition of the 20 percent stake was on similar financial conditions to a 20 percent holding it acquired from IFM in April.
 It paid 976 million euros ($1.14 billion) for that stake.
+State Grid had also attempted to buy that holding.

-IFM and Elia bought 50Hertz from Swedish utility Vattenfall in 2010 for 810 million euros.
+IFM and Elia bought 50Hertz from Swedish utility Vattenfall [VATN.UL] in 2010 for 810 million euros.

 The deal is expected to close in the third quarter of 2018.
 Citi acted as financial adviser to Elia.